FAFSA

 Verification

-In accordance with federal regulations, Iowa State University must complete a process called verification with information from a select number of students.
-It is important for the student to submit the required documents when selected for verification.
+In accordance with federal regulations (CFR Title 34, Part 668), Iowa State University must complete a process called verification by collecting documentation from a select number of students regarding the information reported on their FAFSA.

-The US Department of Education offers a great website to aid students with completing the FAFSA.
+The US Department of Education offers a detailed online resource in English and Spanish to aid students with completing the FAFSA.